Build a Flask Web Service for Barcode, MRZ, and Document Scanning with Power Automate Desktop

 • The default case is used to quit the loop when the selected option is Quit.

-Decode Barcodes from an Image File or a Screenshot
+Decode Barcodes from an Image or Screenshot

 Image